 How is an aortic aneurysm treated?

 Open aneurysm repair.
 Thoracic or abdominal aortic aneurysms can be repaired with a classical open surgical technique.
 This is a major procedure and the patient will be informed fully about all aspects.
-Also, patients with other significant diseases will be discussed with other specialists within our multidisciplinary team in order to deliver the best quality care.
+Also, in patients with other significant diseases there will be consultation with other specialists within our multidisciplinary team in order to deliver the best quality care.

-Depending on the location of the aneurysm an incision will be placed over the tummy under general anesthetic and the weakened aorta will be cut off and replaced with a synthetic tube graft (Fig. 2).
+Depending on the location of the aneurysm an incision will be placed over the tummy under general anaesthetic and the weakened aorta will be cut off and replaced with a synthetic tube graft.
 The patient stays in an Intensive Care Unit for the first several hours and then he/she will be transported back to their surgical department.
 The total hospital stay is usually one or two weeks.

 Endovascular stent graft.
-This mini invasive or keyhole surgical procedure is mainly performed on patients who are medically not fit enough for open surgery.
+This mini invasive, or keyhole, surgical procedure is mainly performed on patients who are medically not fit enough for open surgery.
 However, the patients may wish to have this procedure done even if they are fit for open surgery.
 The most important prerequisite is appropriate aortic anatomy.
 Everyone’s aorta will be thoroughly evaluated with a CAT scan or angiogram (dye test), measured and a custom made stent graft will be made for an individual patient if needed.
-The stentgraft or endograft, will be introduced into patient’s aorta using a catheter (a thin, flexible tube) inserted through a small incision into an artery in the groin.
-Under real-time x ray imaging the surgeon will guide the stent graft above and below the aneurysm and will exclude the weakened part of patient’s aorta from the circulation .
+The stent graft or endograft, will be introduced into the patient’s aorta using a catheter (a thin, flexible tube) inserted through a small incision into an artery in the groin.
+Under real-time x ray imaging the surgeon will guide the stent graft above and below the aneurysm and will exclude the weakened part of the patient’s aorta from the circulation.

-General anesthesia might still be required, but since the abdomen is not entered to accomplish the repair, patient usually leaves the hospital earlier then in the case of open aortic aneurysm repair.
-Postoperative follow up is necessary and CAT scan or ultrasound scans need to be done every year to make sure the stengraft is working well.
+General anaesthetic might still be required, but since the abdomen is not entered to accomplish the repair the patient usually leaves the hospital earlier then in the case of open aortic aneurysm repair.
+Postoperative follow up is necessary and CAT scan or ultrasound scans need to be done every year to make sure the stent graft is working well.